ICarly: Spin-off series

 Two spin-off series have been proposed as pilots for Nickelodeon, and were both announced during the network's presentation at the Television Critics Association Summer Press Tour on August 3, 2012.

+Sam & Cat

 The first is Sam & Cat, which paired Ariana Grande from Victorious and Jennette McCurdy together in a traditional "buddy sitcom" setting as their characters, Cat Valentine and Sam Puckett.
 They played roommates who launch a babysitting business together.
 The show was picked up by Nickelodeon on November 29, 2012, and premiered on June 8, 2013.
 The series was cancelled on July 13, 2014, with the final episode airing on July 17.

+Gibby

 The second proposed spin-off featured Noah Munck's character Gibby Gibson into a self-titled sitcom named Gibby where the character works at a recreation center as a mentor to four middle school students.
-Even though a pilot was filmed, Gibby was not picked up as a series, and the pilot episode has never aired.
-The script was released in 2021.
+Even though a pilot was filmed in 2012, Gibby was not picked up as a series, and the pilot episode has never aired.
+The script was released in 2021 and the full unaired pilot was leaked in 2023.